-- a. remained beyond the validity of your status, attended school without authorization or worked without authorization in Canada. - b. been refused any visa or permit, denied entry or ordered to leave Canada or any other country. - c. applied previously to enter or remain in Canada. - d.
+- a. remained beyond the validity of your status, attended school without authorization or worked without authorization in Canada. - b. been refused a visa or permit, denied entry or ordered to leave Canada or any other country or territory. - c.
+Applied previously to enter or remain in Canada. - d.
 If you checked "Yes" to one of the above questions, provide details.